 This is a rough guide, and may change.
-It is up to you to keep up with the reading.
+However, it is up to you to keep up with the reading in accordance with the schedule below.
 It is strongly recommended that you complete the reading before coming to lecture.
 You are responsible for all of the material in the chapters listed below.
 However, exams will emphasize material covered in class.
-In the table, SR stands for Supplemental Reading.

 Topic Reading

-Week 1: Labor Supply Chapter 2, SR1
+Week 1: Labor Supply Chapter 2

-Week 2: Topics in Labor Supply Chapter 3, SR2
+Week 2: Topics in Labor Supply Chapter 3

 Week 3: Labor Demand Chapter 4

-Week 4: Labor Market Equilibrium Chapter 5, SR3, pp. 75-83
+Week 4: Labor Market Equilibrium Chapter 5

 Week 5: Compensating Wage Differentials Chapter 6

 Week 6: Human Capital Chapter 7

-Week 7: The Wage Structure Chapter 8, SR4
+Week 7: The Wage Structure Chapter 8

 Week 8: Labor Mobility Chapter 9

-Week 9: Labor Market Discrimination Chapter 10, SR5
+Week 9: Labor Market Discrimination Chapter 10

 Week 10: Labor Unions Chapter 11